DM-be/HotelBooking-agent/README.md

 #### LUIS
 LUIS is a natural language understanding service provided by Microsoft.
 It can recognize user intents and entities.
 Sentences are trained to map with intents.
 Variations of utterances are given a probability between 0 and 1, depending on the amount of training data available.
-Entities are pretrained by LUIS and are provided on a per language basis.
+Entities are pretrained by LUIS and provided on a per language basis.
 English provdes a helpfull "datetimev2" entity, which recognizes words such as "tomorrow" but also utterances such as "next week monday".

 ![LUIS](Images/utterances_intents.PNG)